haptork/easyLambda/_docs/03-hello-world.md

 {% include base_path %}
 {% include toc icon="gears" title="Contents" %}

-We discuss basic set of rules that ezl is based on with the help of simple examples.
+The section explains basic set of functionality with the help of simple examples.

 Let's look at a minimal Hello world data-flow with ezl.